mkoppanen/php-extsample/TUTORIAL.md

 There are a few additional files that will be introduced later, most importantly LICENSE, tests, package.xml and config.w32.

+## Versioning

+The versioning convention for PHP extensions is major.minor.patch and the initial release of your extension of your extension should be 0.1.0, rather than for example 0.0.1.
+I don't know why this is, but it just happens to be the convention followed in PECL.

 ## Setting up the boilerplate